 Choose a probiotic that contains microorganism proven to get the desired effect.
 For example, Lactobacillus may be helpful for someone who cannot digest lactose the sugar in milk, Bifidobacterium for someone with IBS and saccharomyces for diarrhoea.
 Check the expiry date when purchasing a probiotic; Make sure the bacteria are viable.
 The manufacturer should specify how many bacteria are viable at the end of shelflife.
 Colony-forming units should be in billions always.
 There should not be any leakage or swelling of the package.
 Some people may get diarrhoea and bloating initially when using probiotics.

 Yes, probiotics have some role in non-GI related conditions allergies like eczema, hormone disorders like thyroid, acne, depression and fatigue.
-But research in these areas still in progress and it is always advised to take probiotics after discussing with your doctor.
+But research in these areas still in progress and it is always advised to take probiotics after discussing with the top gastroenterologist in Mangalore.

 HOD – Gastroenterology Dept